WORLD / ASIA-PACIFIC

 Photo taken on January.
 23, 2026, shows a street television reporting news that Japanese Prime Minister Sanae Takaichi dissolved the House of Representatives earlier in the day for a snap general election on February 8.
 Photo: VCG

 Japan's Prime Minister Sanae Takaichi on Friday dissolved the lower house of parliament, paving the way for a snap election on February 8, a move that has sparked criticism within Japan.
-Some Chinese experts described the decision as "high-stakes political gamble" aimed at reinforcing her leadership and advancing a right-leaning economic and security agenda, warning that the outcome may also pose challenges to bilateral ties and regional stability.
+Some Chinese experts described the decision as "high-stakes political gamble" aimed at reinforcing her leadership and advancing a right-leaning economic and security agenda.

 Takaichi sees the February election as a way of gaining the public's mandate for her leadership of the ruling coalition, which consists of her Liberal Democratic Party (LDP) and the Japan Innovation Party (JIP).
-The two parties joined forces after the departure of Komeito from the ruling coalition after 26 years following the election of the conservative, hawkish Takaichi as LDP president, according to a report from the Japan Times on Friday.
+The two parties joined forces after the departure of Komeito from the ruling coalition after 26 years following the election of the conservative, hawkish Takaichi as LDP president, according to Japan Times.

 The report also noted that this is the first time since 1990 that a snap election will take place in February - normally a time when parliament debates the budget for the next fiscal year.
 The budget bill must be approved in the lower and upper chambers by March 31, the end of the fiscal year, and there are concerns that the election will delay the bill's passage.
 Prior to the dissolution of the Lower House, the LDP-JIP coalition held a razor-thin majority of 233 seats in the 465-seat chamber.